Cart 0

 CZECH GLASS CHARMS

-The town of Gablonz and its surrounding area in Czechoslovakia became well known for its glass and jewellery making in the second half of the 19th century even though it had been producing both for many centuries.
-Whilst they made some wonderful paste set charms, like saphiret hearts etc, it is the press moulded glass trinkets and charms that I am going to cover in this article.
+They made some wonderful paste set charms, like saphiret hearts etc, but it is the press moulded glass trinkets and charms that I am going to cover in this article.

 I have had many Czech glass charms over the years that have been of a very similar design but still different from each other.
 The quality of the moulding, the finish, the actual design, were all just slightly different and I always wondered why this was.
 Having read many articles about the production of glass in Gablonz I now realise that there wasn’t one large factory producing everything but rather hundreds of individual press moulding workshops.
 In each of these workshops there would be a single furnace which several workers would share.
 This would account for the huge differences in quality that you find with the charms.
 Some of the workshops would have produced very good quality items whilst others not so good.